-We reviewed all the other 2023 numbers in the GASB Statement No. 75 report for consistency with the previous reports (used to review the Liability calculations under Phase I).
-We were not able to exactly reconcile the Net OPEB Liability (NOL) from year to year even after accounting for differences in the "Other" category, of which \$2.4M is due to timing differences and \$35M due to additional contributions explained on page 5 of the GASB Statement No. 75 report.
-We believe the discrepancy of \$2 thousand dollars is due to differences in rounding and is therefore immaterial.
+We reviewed all the other 2024 numbers in the GASB Statement No. 75 report for consistency with the previous reports (used to review the Liability calculations under Phase I).
+We were able to reconcile the Net OPEB Liability (NOL) from year to year after accounting for differences in the "Other" category, of which \$8.891M is due to timing differences and \$10.348M due to additional contributions explained on page 6 of the GASB Statement No. 75 report.
 See the reconciliation of the NOL in the Appendix.